opencv/opencv/modules/gpu/doc/camera_calibration_and_3d_reconstruction.rst

     };

 The class implements Q. Yang algorithm [Q. Yang, L. Wang, and N. Ahuja.
 A constant-space belief propagation algorithm for stereo matching.
 In CVPR, 2010]. ``StereoConstantSpaceBP`` supports both local minimum and global minimum data cost initialization algortihms.
-For more details please see the paper.
-By default local algorithm is used, and to enable global algorithm set ``use_local_init_data_cost`` to false.
+For more details, see the paper.
+By default, a local algorithm is used.
+To enable a global algorithm, set ``use_local_init_data_cost`` to ``false``.

 .. index:: gpu::StereoConstantSpaceBP::StereoConstantSpaceBP